Moscow Urban Renewal Initiative: History

-On March 10, United Russia State Duma deputies Irina Belykh, Vladimir Resin, Nikolay Goncharov and Gennady Onishchenko submitted to the lower house of parliament a draft law establishing the features of the renovation of the housing stock in the capital of the Russian Federation.
+On March 10, United Russia State Duma deputies Irina Belykh, Vladimir Resin, Nikolay Goncharov, and Gennady Onishchenko submitted to the lower house of parliament a draft law establishing the features of the renovation of the housing stock in the capital of the Russian Federation.
 The law was popularly called the "Law on Renovation".
-Subsequently, Mikhail Blinkin, head of the HSE Institute for Transport Economics and Transport Policy called the publication of the first version of the bill a "set-up": the bill had numerous flaws and became the object of criticism from lawyers and specialists in urban planning and housing policy.
-Among the critics of the document was the Public Advisory Council under the Moscow City Duma, which in an official report noted that the bill in that form was contrary to the Constitution and other laws, was potentially economically inexpedient and fraught with negative social consequences.
+Subsequently, Mikhail Blinkin, head of the HSE Institute for Transport Economics and Transport Policy, called the publication of the first version of the bill a "set-up": the bill had numerous flaws and became the object of criticism from lawyers and specialists in urban planning and housing policy.
+Among the critics of the document was the Public Advisory Council under the Moscow City Duma, which noted in an official report that the bill was contrary to the Constitution and other laws, was potentially economically inexpedient, and fraught with negative social consequences.

 The bill was discussed in the working group of deputies of the State Duma and representatives of the City Hall.
 On April 17, some of the changes recommended by critics were adopted by the authors.
 On April 20, the bill was adopted in the first reading with 397 votes in favor and 4 against.
 The document was finalized by a team led by the head of the Duma Committee on Housing Policy and Housing and Public Utilities Galina Khovanskaya.
 During parliamentary hearings in the Duma, a working group was formed to finalize the bill, which included representatives of factions and citizens, including critics of the renovation project.
-In total, members of parliament and government proposed 144 amendments to the document, 90% were accepted, about 20 were rejected, and on June 9 the bill passed the second reading.
-From the first reading to the third, the bill doubled in volume, its text was supplemented by social guarantees like those enshrined in the Moscow law “On additional guarantees of housing and property rights of individuals and legal entities in the course of renovation of the housing stock in the city of Moscow”, adopted on May 18.
-On June 14, the bill was adopted in the third reading, 399 deputies voted in favor of it, 2 against, one abstained from voting.
+In total, members of parliament and government proposed 144 amendments to the document, of which 90% were accepted, about 20 were rejected.
+On June 9, the bill passed its second reading.
+From the first reading to the third, the bill doubled in volume, as its text was supplemented by social guarantees like those enshrined in the Moscow law “On additional guarantees of housing and property rights of individuals and legal entities in the course of renovation of the housing stock in the city of Moscow”, adopted on May 18.
+On June 14, the bill was adopted in the third reading: 399 deputies voted in favor of it, two against, and one abstained from voting.
 On June 28, the bill was considered and approved by the Federation Council.
 On July 1, the law was signed by Russian President Vladimir Putin.

-In 2017, "renovation" became the main word of the year, journalists associated it with the resettlement process, which affected millions of Muscovites.
+In 2017, "renovation" was chosen as the main word of the year by a Russian language council.
+Journalists associated it with the resettlement process, which affected millions of Muscovites.